Farm Bill Spending

 Crop insurance.
 Under the 2018 Farm Act, crop-insurance-program expenditures were projected to comprise almost 9 percent of total outlays over 2019-23.
 These expenditures include support to crop-insurance companies for delivery and underwriting, as well as subsidies for farmer premiums.

 As prices for several major commodities fell from their peaks in 2012-13, premiums and subsidy expenditures correspondingly dropped, since premium calculations depend in part on expected prices and subsidies are a set percentage of the premium.
-With prices rising again in 2021, premiums and subsidies have followed.
-Following the introduction of revenue-based insurance policies in the 1990s, their use increased to cover the largest share of enrolled acres.
-Additionally, index plans and supplemental policy endorsements have gained popularity, in terms of acreage covered, in recent years and have partly contributed to rising premiums and subsidies.
+With prices rising again for most of the 2021 to 2023 time frame, premiums and subsidies have followed.
+Following the introduction of revenue-based insurance policies in the 1990s, their use increased to cover a significant share of enrolled acres.
+Additionally, index plans have gained popularity, in terms of acreage covered, in recent years and have partly contributed to rising premiums and subsidies.

 Download chart data in Excel format.